technikhil314/angular-components/README.md

 if you do not want to include whole bootstrap.css then include [this css](https://raw.githubusercontent.com/nikhil-001mehta/angular-2-daterangepicker/master/daterangepicker-component.css) in your code.

-see [this plunker](https://run.plnkr.co/plunks/BtKrOwY8nNLMIdAikubM/) to see hot to configure it with system.js loader
+see [this plunker](https://run.plnkr.co/plunks/BtKrOwY8nNLMIdAikubM/) to see how to configure it with system.js loader

 ###Usage
 Import DaterangepickerModule into your module as following